Karl Gerhardt

-Karl Gerhardt was a United States sculptor, best known for his death mask of President Ulysses S. Grant and a portrait bust of Mark Twain.
+Karl Gerhardt (January 7, 1853 – May 7, 1940) was an American sculptor, best known for his death mask of President Ulysses S. Grant and a portrait bust of Mark Twain.

 Biography

 Karl Gerhardt was born in Boston, Massachusetts, on January 7, 1853.

 He attended Phillips School in Boston.
 By 1870 he was apprenticed to a house painter in Chicopee, Massachusetts, where he later became a machinist at Ames Foundry.
 He showed considerable talent in mechanics, and later became a designer of machinery at Hartford, Connecticut.

 In 1874, he went to California.
 By 1880, he had returned east to Hartford, and married Harriet Josephine Gloyd.
 He worked for a spell as chief machinist at the Pratt and Whitney Machine Tool Company in Hartford and pursued sculpting in his leisure hours.

 His first known sculpture was a bust of his wife, Josie, titled, A Startled Bather.
 On February 21, 1881, Harriet Gerhardt knocked on Samuel Clemens's door and asked Clemens to come to their home to view a sculpture that Gerhardt had completed.
 Clemens went to the couple's home and was surprised to see that the sculpture was a life sized depiction of Josie, nude to the waist.
 Clemens asked painter James Wells Champney and prominent portrait bust sculptor, John Quincy Adams Ward to evaluate Gerhardt's work.
 After consulting with the art experts, Clemens and his wife Olivia decided to finance Gerhard's art education in Paris at the École des Beaux-Arts.

 With the support of Clemens's prominent artist friends, including Ward, Augustus St. Gaudens and Olin Warner, Gerhardt sailed to Paris with his wife in March 1881.
 Gerhardt passed the entrance examination to the École des Beaux-Arts on his first attempt and was enrolled in classes by August 1881.
 Gerhardt soon requested additional money from Clemens to pay for living models and private art instruction.
 Clemens agreed to the extra funding and offered drawing lessons for Gerhardt's wife, whom Clemens affectionately called "Mrs Joe".
 By 1883, the Gerhardts were running low on money and sent letters to Clemens asking for more funds.
 Clemens helped Gerhardt in getting commissions, and was probably instrumental in Gerhardt being given the commission for a Nathan Hale statue for the Connecticut Capitol in Hartford in 1885.
 A photograph of the portrait bust of Clemens, that Gerhardt created, was used on the frontispiece of Clemens's first edition of The Adventures of Huckleberry Finn.